Dynamic Function Configuration and its Management in Serverless Computing: A Taxonomy and Future Directions: The Taxonomy

 \subsection{Deployment Environment}

 This section analyses the existing literature for the type of serverless environment used for experimental setup and evaluation.
 In addition to commercially available FaaS platforms that expose limited configurable parameters, a number of open-source frameworks are available to acquire a deeper understanding of FaaS architecture.
 Therefore, a discussion of these deployment environments is important to recognise and appreciate the feasibility of numerous research works in serverless systems.
+Critically, the deployment environment is not merely contextual background, it is a causal determinant of what resource configuration strategies are technically feasible.
+Commercial platforms such as AWS Lambda and Azure Functions couple CPU allocation to memory, constraining researchers and developers to coupled resource optimisation.
+Open-source frameworks such as OpenFaaS, Knative, and Apache OpenWhisk expose independent CPU and memory controls, enabling decoupled configuration studies.
+This structural difference directly governs which resource optimisation targets (Section~\ref{subsec:optimisedResource}) are accessible for a given study, justifying its placement as a distinct dimension in the taxonomy.